-Use these resources to help user the Harrier UAV Matrice 200 and 210 Launcher Bundle.
+Use these resources to help the user mount the Harrier UAV Matrice 200 and 210 Launcher Bundle.

 See Pack and Load the Harrier Launcher to install the parachute in the Harrier launcher.

-See Using the Mayday ATS to understand how the use the automatic trigger system.
+See our guide to the SATS-MINI to understand how to use the automatic trigger system.

 How to mount the Matrice 200/210 bundle:

-1 — Referring to the photo above the canister mount is slipped over the landing gear strut and strut clamps are tightened.
+1 — Referring to the photo above, the canister mount is slipped over the landing gear strut and strut clamps are tightened.
 Position the mount so the canister is next to the battery.
-The position will depend on what battery size is used.
+The position will depend on the battery size used.

-2 — Also in the photo above note how the Spectra harnesses are hooked around the landing gear mounts.
+2 — Additionally, in the photo above, note how the Spectra harnesses are hooked around the landing gear mounts.
 These are routed to the back of the copter.

 4 — Use the quick link to connect the shock cord coming out of the launcher to the harness.

-5 — Use Velco to mount the electronics package to the front of the battery pack.
-Generally the antenna is mounted down.
-If the antenna is in the way of any camera you may need to mount the antenna up.
-In that case you will need to recalibrate the Mayday ATS orientation.
-See the link below for instructions.
+Use Velco to mount the SATS-MINI to the front of the battery pack.
+The SATS-MINI is shipped pre-calibrated with the antenna down.
+If the antenna is in the way of a camera, you may need to mount the antenna up.
+In this case, you will need to recalibrate the SATS-MINI orientation.
+See the SATS-MINI help pages for instructions.

-6 — Connect the Harrier Launcher servo wire to the open connector on the Mayday ATS.
+6 — Connect the Harrier Launcher servo wire to the open connector on the SATS-MINI Channel 1.

-For the Matrice 200/210 the Mayday ATS is shipped pre-calibrated.
-If you do need to change any setting or the calibration position see the Mayday ATS Help Page.
-Also refer to the Mayday help page for direction on arming, disarming and using the Mayday ATS in general.
+For the Matrice 200/210, the SATS-MINI is shipped pre-calibrated.
+If you need to change any setting or the calibration position, see the SATS-MINI help pages.

 Skycat Rescue Radio

 The Skycat transmitter and receiver are shipped bre-bound.
-When bound the transmitter module and the receiver on the E-Pack will both be green.
-If the light on the receiver is not green (it“s red) then the transmitter will not work.
+When bound, the transmitter module and the receiver on the SATS-MINI will both be green.
+If the light on the receiver is not green (and is therefore red), then the transmitter will not work.

 An extra switch harness is shipped with the Skycat rescue radio.
 You can complete the wiring so you have remote ejection switch you can place on the front of your transmitter.